WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 Although you do expect variation in coverage across the genome, the numerous regions of near zero coverage suggest that the HCV 1b reference is not ideal, and the aligner has struggled to effectively map reads onto it in this regions – presumably because the reference is too divergent from the viral population in the sample at these regions.

-Close FireFox and the weeSAM display before proceeding!
+**Close the weeSAM and Firefox windows before proceeding!**

 ### Common issue
 A common issue here is due to the fact that we have launched firefox from the terminal (wihtout running it background - see advanced linux commands).
-In order to get our command promot nack (the manager@GCV2023) we need to close firefox window down.
+In order to get our command prompt back (the manager@GCV2023) we need to close the firefox window down, the prompt should then return.

 ## 5.3: Coverage plot on your own